Skip to content

 7AnyAnyAnyAnyDenyImplicit deny-all

 PROFINET RT uses EtherType 0x8892 at Layer 2.
-It cannot be routed or firewalled with IP-based rules.
+PROFINET RT traffic does not route and does not respond to IP-based firewall rules.
 PROFINET traffic stays within its VLAN.
-The firewall protects the PROFINET VLAN by blocking all IP traffic into it except management access (SSH, SNMP) from the management VLAN.
+The firewall helps protect the PROFINET VLAN by blocking IP traffic into the VLAN except management access (SSH, SNMP) from the management VLAN.

 VLANZoneDevicesRouting